antoniomika/sish/docs/posts/cli.md

                                                                 from the authentication list (default "deploy/pubkeys/")
       --authentication-keys-directory-watch-interval duration   The interval to poll for filesystem changes for SSH keys (default 200ms)
   -u, --authentication-password string                          Password to use for SSH server password authentication
+      --authentication-password-request-timeout duration        Duration to wait for a response from the authentication password request (default 5s)
+      --authentication-password-request-url string              A url to validate passwords for password-based authentication. sish will make an HTTP POST request to this URL with a JSON body containing the provided password, username, and ip address.
+E.g.:
+                                                                {"password": string, "user": string, "remote_addr": string}
+                                                                A response with status code 200 indicates approval of the password
       --banned-aliases string                                   A comma separated list of banned aliases that users are unable to bind
   -o, --banned-countries string                                 A comma separated list of banned countries.
 Applies to HTTP, TCP, and SSH connections
   -x, --banned-ips string                                       A comma separated list of banned ips that are unable to access the service.
 Applies to HTTP, TCP, and SSH connections